-Past performance data plus new data obtained from sites such as Coin Market Cap and Coin Cap, plus social media data from Twitter are used to calculate momentum factors.
+The approach to implemented this a new ranking system based momentum factors will be to obtain data obtained from sites such as Coin Market Cap and Coin Cap to calculate momentum factors.
 These new factors are then analyzed to determine their predictive power.
 Low predictive factors are removed.
-The scope of the problem is first limited to a short time period with only one currency for analysis and model development.
+The scope of the problem is limited to a short time period with only one currency for analysis and model development.
 After progress is made, additional time periods are added.
 As outcomes improve, other currencies are added until all are incorporated.
 This quantitative forecasting considers historical data of a variable to forecast future values of the variable.
 In this case we are forecasting price variability over a period of time.
 The prediction model is trained on training data and tested against held out test data to measure the mean squared errors (MSE).
 Adjustments to the algorithm are then made to lower the MSE until an optimal model is obtained.
 A ranking API is developed to provide a list of cryptocurrencies by change in momentum.
 The prediction model requires retraining on a regular cycle as new data is acquired and calculated.

 Data science tools like Python, R, database, and machine learning toolkits are used to understand the data, developer a predictive model, and ranking API.
 Ranking results are then analyzed by industry veterans for value.
 Feedback from the industry veterans will allow fine tuning of the ranking algorithm.